 Todd Petersen has over 25 years of experience in business growth, finance and sales.
 He was the Co-Founder, President and Chief Operations Officer for Firelands Group, LLC, and has also held key leadership roles at companies such as Coventry Health Care and others.
 Five months ago, Todd Petersen would have chuckled if you told him he’d be working for Heartland Dental in the near future.
 But, four and a half months ago, Todd Petersen found himself doing just that.

 In mid-April, Petersen joined Heartland Dental as Chief Human Resource Officer.
-In this role he is responsible for creating a world-class human resource model, advancing the recruiting and selection process, building the company's organizational structure and enhancing the overall culture of Heartland Dental.
-Petersen will kick-off Smiling's "Meet the Executives" series.
+In this role he is responsible for creating a world-class human resources model, advancing the recruiting and selection process, building the company’s organizational structure and enhancing the overall culture of Heartland Dental.
+Petersen will kick-off Smiling’s “Meet the Executive” series.

 Chief Human Resource Officer at Heartland Dental